sneakaway-studio/explode-the-web/README.md

 * [./extension](./extension) contains the finished extension
 * [./figures](./figures) contains the tutorial figures
 * [./tutorial](./tutorial) contains the tutorial files
+* In order to hot reload scripts add this line to the background `"scripts": ["assets/libs/hot-reload.js"]`

 ## Part 1.
 Hello World!